-I'm currently a Ph.D. student in Computer Science at UC Berkeley, where I'm part of the Berkeley Artificial Intelligence Research (BAIR) Lab and Real-Time Intelligent Secure Execution (RISE) Lab.
+I'm a Ph.D. student in Computer Science at UC Berkeley, where I'm part of the Berkeley Artificial Intelligence Research (BAIR) Lab and Real-Time Intelligent Secure Explainable Systems (RISE) Lab.
 Before moving to Berkeley, I was an undergrad at sunny UC San Diego.

 Assessing generalization in deep reinforcement learning.